 • And other serious harm.

-Negligent Security
+Negligent Security Can Cause Store Accidents

 Retailers may be also held liable for injuries caused by the reckless or intentionally criminal conduct of other people while on their property.
 Negligent security liability claims for injuries to victims of an assault and battery, sexual assault, child molestation, or worse, can be filed when they happen in retail stores or their parking lots and garages.
 Georgia law holds retail property occupants (owners and renters) to a high duty (legal obligation) to keep their premises reasonably safe for “invitees” (their shoppers) from “foreseeable criminal acts.”
-Clues that a retailer is shirking their legal duty can include:

-Many property owners don’t work proactively to keep parking lots safe, even in high-crime areas where adequate lighting in parking lots, or regular security patrols, would make their parking areas safer.
+Many property owners don’t work proactively to keep parking lots safe, even in high-crime areas where adequate lighting in parking lots or regular security patrols would make their parking areas safer.

 • Poor security lighting or failure to sustain sufficient lighting